- This event has passed.

 Who Should Attend?

 People who work with children and families in many different capacities will benefit from training programs offered by The Theraplay Institute.
 Visit our Who Should Attend page for more information.
-This course’s Content Level is Intermediate.
+This course’s Content Level is Beginner.

 View this module’s bibliography for books and other materials referenced in the development of the content for this program.